Bert Newton: Early life

 Newton was born in Fitzroy, an inner suburb of Melbourne, Victoria, to Joseph (Joe) and Gladys Newton.
 He had three brothers (Tom, Jack and Bob) and two sisters (Alice and Elizabeth).
 He was educated at St Joseph's Marist Brothers Roman Catholic college.
-In his early years he had thoughts of entering the priesthood and remained an active Roman Catholic.
+In his early years, he had thoughts of entering the priesthood and remained an active Roman Catholic.

 Radio

-Newton's first paid radio appearance was as a schoolboy on Melbourne radio station 3XY on 10 June 1952, doing advertisements dressed as a clown with Doug McKenzie, later to become "Zag" in Zig and Zag.
+Newton's first paid radio appearance was as a schoolboy on Melbourne radio station 3XY on 10 June 1952, doing advertisements dressed as a clown with Doug McKenzie, who later became Zag in Zig and Zag.